pyodide/pyodide/docs/development/core.md

 ### Type conversion from Python to JavaScript

 - `python2js` -- Translates types from Python to JavaScript, implicitly converting basic types and creating pyproxies for others.
-It also implements explicitly conversion from Python to JavaScript (the `toJs` method).
+It also implements explicit conversion from Python to JavaScript (the `toJs` method).
 - `python2js_buffer` -- Attempts to convert Python objects that implement the Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html).
 This includes `bytes` objects, `memoryview`s, `array.array` and a wide variety of types exposed by extension modules like `numpy`.
 If the data is a 1d array in a contiguous block it can be sliced directly out of the wasm heap to produce a JavaScript `TypedArray`, but JavaScript does not have native support for pointers, so higher dimensional arrays are more complicated.
 - `pyproxy` -- Defines a JavaScript `Proxy` object that passes calls through to a Python object.
 Another important core file, `PyProxy.apply` is the primary entrypoint into Python code. `pyproxy.c` is much simpler than `jsproxy.c` though.